bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/argo-cd-shared-instances.md

 ## Configuration<a name="config"></a>

 ### Source repositories
 Application code resides in existing repositories.
-The new repo is for the YAML manifest files that are consumed by Argo CD.
-The project is limited to using this one repo for Argo CD configurations.
+The new repository is for the YAML manifest files that are consumed by Argo CD.
+The project is limited to using this one repository for Argo CD configurations.

 ### Namespaces
 Each project can deploy applications to any of the OpenShift namespaces in their project set (`tools`, `dev`, `test`, and `prod`).
 It's not be possible for a project to use Argo CD to deploy an application to any other namespace.